 LASIK Eye Surgery – What to expect?

-While the thought of eye surgery may make some feel squeamish, the success rates of LASIK eye surgery are excellent.
-Sitting close to 100%.
-If you’ve ever considered taking the next step to freedom from optical aids, read on for the rundown on LASIK surgery.
+While the thought of eye surgery may make some feel squeamish, the success rates of LASIK eye surgery are excellent (sitting close to 100%).
+If you’ve ever considered taking the next step toward freedom from optical aids, continue reading for the rundown on LASIK.

-LASIK stands for laser assisted in situ keratomileusis.
-LASIK surgery is one of a few different methods of refractive surgery.
-All aiming to surgically correct the refractive error of the eye.
-Changing the way light moves through the eye.
-The ultimate goal, is to achieve you clear vision without much need for glasses or contacts.
+LASIK stands for laser-assisted in situ keratomileuses.
+LASIK eye surgery is one of a few different methods of refractive surgery.
+They all aim to surgically correct the refractive error of the eye by changing the way light moves through the eye.
+The ultimate goal is to achieve clear vision without much need for glasses or contacts.

-In short, LASIK eye surgery works by reshaping the front surface of the eye.
-Known as the cornea.
-In such a way that light bends, or refracts, to focus at a sharp point on the retina at the back of the eye.
+In short, LASIK eye surgery works by reshaping the front surface of the eye, known as the cornea, in such a way that light bends, or refracts, to focus at a sharp point on the retina at the back of the eye.
 LASIK surgery is a two-step procedure and may involve a laser for both steps.
-Or a manual tool for the first phase, and a laser for the second.
+Sometimes, a manual tool is used for the first phase and a laser for the second.